 Best California: Auberge du Soleil, Rutherford, California

 This Napa Valley favorite combines the best of California wine country with the best of Provençale hospitality.
-Nestled on a serene 33-acre hillside olive grove, this resort offers luxurious rooms, an award-winning restaurant, and one of the area’s best spas.
+Nestled on a serene 33-acre hillside olive and oak grove, this resort offers luxurious rooms, an award-winning restaurant, and one of the area’s best spas.
 During the day, make the most of Napa Valley with wine tastings, hikes, and adventures like hot air ballooning.
-Come evening, indulge in a decadent wine pairing dinner of seasonal French cuisine that makes the most of California produce, like sunchoke risotto with wild shrimp and hazelnut emulsion.
-Since every room comes with a view, a private terrace, a fireplace, and a California king, you can also expect to find some of the most restful sleep in Napa Valley.
-Make sure to leave time for a massage or body treatment—the Auberge Spa uses grape seeds and locally-sourced flowers and herbs in their treatments, such as Rituel du Thé, which begins with an Earl Grey body mask followed by a soak in a luxurious jasmine and chamomile bath.
+Come evening, choose from a decadent dinner at the hotel’s casual French bistro, or at its Michelin-starred Mediterranean restaurant, which boasts a 15,000 bottle cellar.
+Since every room comes with a view, a private terrace, a fireplace, and a super-luxe bed, you can also expect to find some of the most restful sleep in Napa Valley.
+Make sure to leave time for a massage or body treatment—the Auberge Spa uses grapeseed and locally-sourced flowers and herbs in their treatments, such as Rituel du Thé, which begins with an Earl Grey body mask followed by a soak in a luxurious jasmine and chamomile bath.